 - National Groundwater Association Information Brief: Brackish Groundwater

 - Texas Water Development Board: Brackish Groundwater Manual for Texas Regional Water Planning Groups

 - Buono, R.M., Zodrow, K.R., Alvarez, P.J.J., Qilin, L., 2015, A New Frontier in Texas: Managing and Regulating Brackish Groundwater

-Search the Critical Issues Research Database for reports and factsheets about desalination.
+Search the Geological Surveys Database for reports and factsheets about desalination.